Good morning crafty friends!!

 Few more clicks from different angles of the same set….

 This set of envelopes showcase the usage of stamped tags to decorate the envelopes.
 I have used stamps from Mudra, Hero arts and Impression and Obsession.
 The base envelope is also fully stamped and colored.
-The stitched lines of the die, adds an extra beauty to the backgrounds.
+The stitched lines of the die, adds extra beauty to the backgrounds.

 And the last and final set in which I have nested the tag die to cut a huge window in the center of the envelopes.
 Also, I have used an extra tag to create another style of belly band around the envelopes.
 I kept one envelope simple with beautifully colored stamped images with Zig Clean Clear Brush Markers and the rest two shows a background created using distress inks and stamping.